 Assessment under the Navy and EPA’s FFA Findings of Fact identified 16 Sites for Remedial Investigation (RI), 19 Site Screening Areas (SSAs) for the Site Screening Process (SSP), and 21 Areas of Concern (AOCs) for desktop audits under CERCLA to determine if the AOCs warranted further consideration.
 Based on the results of the Site Screening Process, 8 of the 19 SSAs were determined to warrant Remedial Investigation/ Feasibility Study (RI/FS) efforts under CERCLA.
 Also as a result of the Site Screening Process, the Navy, in partnership with USEPA and VDEQ, agreed in 1997 that no action was warranted for all AOCs with the exception of three which were associated with an SSA.

 In 2007 the Navy initiated investigation of numerous Munitions Response Program (MRP) Sites including the Morale, Welfare, and Recreation (MWR) Skeet Range.
 Also in this year, one additional AOC (AOC 23, currently Site 31) was identified; this AOC has since been elevated to a Site for Remedial Investigation.
-Also subsequent to the FFA, 6 additional SSAs were identified for consideration in CERCLA.
-Although Site 31 and the MWR Skeet Range were not included in the FFA, investigations at these sites have been or will be conducted following CERCLA guidance.
+Also subsequent to the FFA, 6 additional SSAs were identified for consideration in CERCLA, with Sites 33 and 34 being identified as areas requiring Remedial Investigations.
+Although Sites 31, 33, and 34 and the MWR Skeet Range were not included in the FFA, investigations at these sites have been or will be conducted following CERCLA guidance.

 The Navy is committed to cleaning up sites that pose a threat to human health or the environment and implementing environmental stewardship practices that ensures Navy waste management operations are in compliance with all federal and state regulations and Navy policy.
 Since January 1997 the Navy has been working in partnership with USEPA and VDEQ and has established a formal WPNSTA Yorktown Partnering Team to implement CERCLA.